fractalfox01/libft_42/README.md

 # libft_42
-A reimplementation of common library functions
+## A reimplementation of common library functions for 42SiliconValleys Cadet program.